equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

-So the way how this works is that `BooksController` will just pass all the `params` to `BookSearcher.find(params)` depending on the values of `params` we construct various SQL conditions directly on `Book` model ActiveRecord scope but when we need to do some search on `Publisher` keyword we just pass the `params` to `PublisherSearch` which then takes value of `params[:publisher]` do do some generic search used is some other place.
+So the way how this works is that `BooksController` will just pass all the `params` to `BookSearcher.find(params)` depending on the values of `params` we construct various SQL conditions directly on `Book` model `ActiveRecord::Relation` scope but when we need to do some search on `Publisher` keyword we just pass the `params` to `PublisherSearch` which then takes value of `params[:publisher]` to do some generic search used is some other place.

 Let's just assume that `PublisherSearch` is used in some other controller and we just want to reuse it.